Informfully/Documentation/docs/source/neural.rst

 Efficient Neural Matrix Factorization without Sampling (ENMF)
 -------------------------------------------------------------

-The ENMF model is a neural recommendation approach that combines the strengths of matrix factorization and neural networks, which learns user and item representations from the entire training data, without sampling.
+The ENMF model is a neural recommendation approach that combines the strengths of matrix factorization and neural networks, learning user and item representations from the entire training data without sampling.
 In other words, it does not rely on sampling techniques to learn user and item representations.
-To be able to learn from the entire training data, the model implements three optimization methods: user-based, item-based, and alternating.
+To learn from the entire training data, the model employs three optimization methods: user-based, item-based, and alternating.

 * `Implementation <https://github.com/Informfully/Recommenders/tree/main/cornac/models/enmf>`_
 * `Paper <https://dl.acm.org/doi/abs/10.1145/3373807>`_